dougbreaux/dougbreaux.github.io/_posts/2021-01-12-cors-and-websphere.md

 ## HTTP `OPTIONS`

-So the first step is to ensure that the HTTP `OPTIONS` verb is being allowed by all the web components down the chain (CDN, haproxy, IHS, WebSphere, application, etc.) If any of those are not allowing option you should see an [HTTP 405 "Method not allowed" response](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.4.6).
+So the first step is to ensure that the HTTP `OPTIONS` verb is being allowed by all the web components down the chain (CDN, haproxy, IHS, WebSphere, application, etc.) If any of those are not allowing `OPTIONS` you should see an [HTTP 405 "Method not allowed" response](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.4.6).

-We did initially see 405s and had to adjust for that, but then we started seeing 403s on the OPTIONS request instead:
+We did initially see 405s and had to adjust for that, but then we started seeing 403s on the `OPTIONS` request instead:
 ![cors-options-error.png]({{site.baseurl}}/assets/cors-options-error.png)

 Now what?
 Attempting a plain `OPTIONS` request through a test tool (Postman) succeeded, so what was different?